Best Golf Launch Monitors 2025

 How we test

-We test all golf technology as comprehensively as possible to gauge performance over time and whether it can actually help your golf game.
+Here at Golf Monthly we test all golf technology as comprehensively as possible to gauge performance over time and to accurately assess whether it can actually help your golf game.
 We know a lot about the performance of golf technology like launch monitors, simulators and rangefinders because we use them regularly in our testing of golf clubs.
 We also use these devices and clubs in different settings, whether that be different types of golf course or different weather conditions to compare and contrast the results.

-Our testing and reviews are conducted by avid golfers, aiming to inform our loyal readership on the best golf products to add to your setup.
+Our testing and reviews are conducted by avid golfers, who aim to inform our loyal readership on the best golf products to add to your setup.
 We pride ourself on the trust we have built within our gear community over well over a decade of reviewing golf equipment, delivering bias-free, straight to the point, honest feedback on golf's latest gizmos and gadgets.
-No one brand ever gets preferential treatment over another, nor can a manufacturer 'buy' a good review - we simply call it how we see it based on our knowledge of previous items we have tested and what we knower other passionate golfers want from different products, whether that be launch monitors, clubs or anything else.
+You can rest assured that no one brand ever gets preferential treatment over another, nor can a manufacturer 'buy' a good review from us.
+We always call it how we see it and we know what other passionate golfers want from different products, whether that be launch monitors, clubs or anything else.

 How to choose a launch monitor